 Thus you can maintain Header Alignment in Excel.

-Read More: How to Center Text in a Cell in Excel (3 Easy Methods)
+Read More: How to Remove a Header in Excel

 Here, I’m giving you the dataset of this article so that you can practice these methods on your own.